Synopsis of the MEDUWA-Vecht(e) project

 To deal with the complex issue of micro-contamination of soil, food, water and air, a comprehensive set of complementary techniques and methods is required.
-MEDUWA-Vecht(e) (MEDicine Unwanted in WAter) is a collaborative project of 27 Dutch and German companies, universities, hospitals, and governmental and non-governmental organizations.
-This coalition develops products and services concerning the emissions of human and veterinary pharmaceuticals and multi-resistant bacteria in soil, food, water and air, and, at the same, supports the regional economy.
-The most innovative aspect of the MEDUWA project is that it addresses several stages of the life cycle of pharmaceuticals.
-The following aspects are included:
+MEDUWA-Vecht(e) (MEDicines Unwanted in WAter) was a collaborative project of 27 Dutch and German companies, universities, hospitals, and governmental and non-governmental organizations.

 - measurement, visualization and communication of the problem,

-With the help of information and communication technology, ideas, strategies, techniques and methods are integrated in order to manage the soil and water system in the catchment area.
-See overview of the MEDUWA Work Packages.
+With the help of information and communication technology, strategies, techniques and methods were integrated in order to manage the soil and water system in the catchment area.
+For more details, see the overview of MEDUWA Innovations.

 The MEDUWA project was linked to the principles of green pharmacy.
 Green pharmacy is aimed at reducing the social and ecological footprint of medical care for humans and animals.
 Each link in the human and veterinary medicine chain has different actors, needs, policies and priorities.
 Nevertheless, an integral package of measures needs to be developed together.
 A form is also needed in which different actors can communicate with each other.